Btibert3/ripeds/README.md

 ## To do

-- [ ] Add documentation files for the datasets and package
+- [ ] Improve documentation files for the datasets and package
 - [ ] Add data before 2002

 ## Observations